apify/apify-docs/content/academy/switching_to_typescript/enums.md

 ![TypeScript autofilling the values of the fileExtensions object]({{@asset switching_to_typescript/images/constant-autofill.webp}})

 Because of the custom type definition for `fileExtensions` and the type annotation used for the `values` variable, we are getting some autofill for the variable, and the variable can only be set to values within the `fileExtensions` object.
-Though this implementation might be useful somewhere, it kind of sucks for a few reasons.
-We had to write our `fileExtensions` property twice (once for TypeScript, and another time to actually initialize the object), and had to use a weird type definition for `values`.

-Don't worry, there's a better way!
-Enter **enums**.
+Though this implementation works, TypeScript offers a unique new feature called **enums** that was designed just for these use cases.

 ## [](#creating-enums) Creating enums